5 Serious Side Effects Of Vagina-Tightening Creams

 If you suspect an allergic reaction, take an antihistamine immediately.

 Douching and feminine products are linked to a higher rate of bacterial vaginosis (BV) and yeast infection.
-A vaginal tightening cream won’t be any better.
+A vagina-tightening cream won’t be any better.
 After all, it’s a cocktail of chemicals.

 Placing something in your vagina puts your vaginal pH at risk.
 It can also alter the bacterial balance, which keeps your vagina healthy and well.
 If these factors change, you’ll be more likely to develop BV and yeast infections.2